 - 6.1.
-The pharmacy will provide feedback to NHS 111 providers about any incidents related to the referral process or operational issues with respect to the NHS 111 service via the local NHS 111 health professionals helpline. - 6.2.
+The pharmacy will provide feedback to NHS 111 providers and any local IUC CAS about any incidents related to the referral process or operational issues with respect to the service via the local health professionals helpline. - 6.2.
 The pharmacy is required to report any patient safety incidents in line with the Clinical Governance Approved Particulars for pharmacies.